carlwoodward/snowflake-sql-buildkite-plugin/README.md

 # Snowflake SQL Buildkite Plugin

+*NOTE: The intent of this project is to test out an idea and it's not meant for production.*

 Runs SQL in Snowflake to allow Buildkite to become a data engineering pipeline orchestration framework like AirFlow.

 ## Example